-Answer: more stabilized.
+Answer: More stabilized.
 The chlorine atom is electron withdrawing, and stabilizes the negative charge at the para position through the inductive withdrawing effect.
 However, it also has a weak resonance donating effect.
 The inductive effect of chlorine wins over resonance effect in this case (contrast this with electrophilic aromatic substitution where the resonance donating effect wins out against the inductive effect).

-Example:

-m-nitrophenol has a $pK_a$ value of 9.3, whereas the p-nitrophenol has $pK_a$ value is 7.2.
-Which one is more acidic?
+Example: para- and meta-nitrophenol p-nitrophenol has a p $K_a$ value of 7.2, whereas m-nitrophenol has a p $K_a$ value of 9.3 Which one is more acidic?
+Answer: p-nitrophenol Why?

-Answer: p-nitrophenol

-Why?
 (Think about conjugate anion stabilization and resonance forms).
 Resonance forms for m-nitrophenoxide anion: